‘RuPaul’s Drag Race’ Host RuPaul Says Gay Men Are Not Accessories

 “I’m like, ‘B***h, I’m not a makeup artist.
 I’m an entertainer, OK?'”

 RuPaul says he won’t do makeup for other people just because he makes money off putting on makeup and entertaining people as a drag queen.
-The RuPaul’s Drag Race host stressed that no gay man wants to exist to serve as an accessory, be it for straight rich women or other gay men.
+The RuPaul’s Drag Race host stressed that no gay man wants to exist to serve as an accessory, be it for straight, rich women or other gay men.

 “People don’t know how to place me in their consciousness.”